BlueBrain/eFEL/docs/source/eFeatures.rst

 Python efeature: depol_block_bool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Check for a depolarization block.
-Returns 1 if there is a depolarization block or a hyperpolarized block, and returns 0 otherwise.
+Returns 1 if there is a depolarization block or a hyperpolarization block, and returns 0 otherwise.

 A depolarization block is detected when the voltage stays higher than the mean of AP_begin_voltage for longer than 50 ms.

-A hyperpolarized block is detected when, after stimulus start, the voltage stays below -75 mV for longer than 50 ms.
+A hyperpolarization block is detected when, after stimulus start, the voltage stays below -75 mV for longer than 50 ms.

 - **Required features**: LibV5: AP_begin_voltage
 - **Units**: constant